RedHatQE/polarizer/README.md

 # what is polarizer?

 polarizer is the second generation of polarize.
-For those not aware of what polarize is, polarizer is an ongoing improvement aimed to do the following:
+For those not aware of what polarize is, polarize essentially did the
+following:

 - Associate in the source code all the metadata about a TestCase
 - From the annotated metadata, generate an XML definition file compatible with the Polarion TestCase Importer